sanette/gl-legacy/README.md

 # Examples

-Right now the triangle demo works ;)
+Right now the triangle ad cube demos work ;)

 To run the demo: